Quark model: Baryons

 Mixing of baryons, mass splittings within and between multiplets, and magnetic moments are some of the other quantities that the model predicts successfully.

-The group theory approach described above assumes that the quarks are eight components of a single particle, so the anti-symmetrization applies to all the quarks.
-A simpler approach is to consider the eight flavored quarks as eight separate, distinguishable, non-identical particles.
+The group theory approach described above assumes that the quarks are three components of a single particle, so the anti-symmetrization applies to all the quarks.
+A simpler approach is to consider the three flavored quarks as separate, distinguishable, non-identical particles.
 Then the anti-symmetrization applies only to two identical quarks (like uu, for instance).

 Then, the proton wavefunction can be written in a simpler form: